Modern Love (TV series)

-Modern Love is an American romantic comedy anthology streaming television series developed by John Carney, based on the weekly column of the same name published by The New York Times, that premiered on Amazon Prime Video on October 18, 2019.
+Modern Love is an American romantic comedy anthology television series developed by John Carney, based on the weekly column of the same name published by The New York Times, that premiered on Amazon Prime Video on October 18, 2019.
 In October 2019, the series was renewed for a second season, which was released on August 13, 2021.

 Premise

 Modern Love explores "love in its multitude of forms – including sexual, romantic, familial, platonic, and self love", which are presented in eight half-hour episodes.
 The Amazon series, based on the New York Times column of the same name, adapts different love stories taking place in New York City.
+In the second season, a few episodes take place in other locations.